 Things to do

 Pick up a map from the Visitor’s Center in Harrigan Centennial Hall offering several walking tours that highlight the city’s history and culture including the Russian Blockhouse, Russian Bishop's House, Princess Maksoutoff’s Grave and Castle Hill to name a few, that date back to the Russian era.
 There are 22 buildings in Sitka on the National Register of Historic Places, so there’s plenty to see on a walk through town.
-Downtown features numerous art galleries, a fine bookstore and gift shops, while the city’s main event during the summer is the Sitka Summer Music Festival.
+Downtown features numerous art galleries, a fine bookstore and gift shops, several lodging options, and restaurants with great views and local seafood, all nestled between the mountains and the ocean.
+The city’s main event during the summer is the Sitka Summer Music Festival.

 Centennial Hall, the community’s civic and convention center, is also the venue for the spirited New Archangel Dancers, who perform Russian folk dances using authentic music, choreography and costumes.
 Sitka National Historical Park features a remarkable collection of totem poles carved by Tlingit and Haida artists that are placed along a well-maintained trail in the forest.
 Near the park is Sheldon Jackson Museum, one of two official Alaska State Museums.
 The museum's impressive collection represents many different Alaska Native cultures.

 Sitka offers superb hiking with trails that begin in the lush rainforest that surrounds the city and often end up high in the mountains.
-The Tongass National Forest can provide information and maps to more area trails for hiking and camping information.
+The Tongass National Forest Sitka Ranger District Office can provide information and maps to more area trails for hiking and camping information.
+Other popular outdoor activities include kayaking, flightseeing, whale watching, and fishing.
+Freshwater fly fishing in lakes and rivers, ocean charters for world-class salmon and halibut fishing, and lodges featuring multi-day fishing itineraries can all be found in Sitka.

 For the nature lover, Sitka is home to a number of attractions that will amaze and educate visitors.
 These wildlife-oriented destinations include the Alaska Raptor Center and Fortress of the Bear.
 The Alaska Raptor Center rehabilitates injured birds and releases them back into the wild.
 The few who don’t regain flight remain housed at the center and visible to guests.
 Fortress of the Bear features a three-quarter-acre habitat for orphaned brown bear cubs complete with covered viewing areas.